Jordano700/PeptiDIA/README.md

 - 🧭 **Guided navigation** - Step-by-step workflow
 - 🎯 **Better usability** - No command-line complexity

-The web interface provides all functionality with a much more intuitive experience!
+The web interface provides all functionality with a much more intuitive experienc.

 ## License
 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.